adharshmk96/semver/README.md

 ## Overview

 `semver` is a Command-Line Interface (CLI) tool designed to manage your project's semantic versioning effortlessly.
-Utilizing a straightforward `version.yaml` file to store the current version of the project and leveraging git tags for version management, `semver` ensures a consistent and systematic approach to managing your project’s versions, streamlining the release process and maintaining a clean history of your project’s evolution.
+Utilizing a straightforward `version.yaml` file to store the current version of the project and leveraging git tags for version management.

 ## Prerequisites
 - Ensure Git is installed and configured on your system.